Central series' and ($n$)-isoclinism of skew left braces: Isoclinism invariance

 \begin{remark} Concepts of monomial and strongly monomial skew braces can be introduced using Proposition \ref{prop:func} by defining a character through the representation of a skew brace defined above in this section.
 Then the invariance of these concepts under $n$-isoclinism can be studied, for $n \ge 1$. \end{remark}

-We know that $\mathcal{I}_1 = \bar{\mathcal{I}}_1 = \tilde{\mathcal{I}}_1 = \mathcal{SB}$ and symmetric skew braces are contained in $\tilde{\mathcal{I}}_n$ for all $n \ge 1$.
+We know that $\mathcal{I}_1 = \bar{\mathcal{I}}_1= \tilde{\mathcal{I}}_1 = \mathcal{SB}$ and symmetric skew braces are contained in $\tilde{\mathcal{I}}_n$ for all $n \ge 1$.
 The following question seems very interesting.

-{\bf Question.} How big are the classes $\mathcal{I}_n$, $ \bar{\mathcal{I}}_n$ and $\tilde{\mathcal{I}}_n$ for a given $n \ge 2$?
+{\bf Question.} How big are the classes $\mathcal{I}_n$, $\bar{\mathcal{I}}_n$ and $\tilde{\mathcal{I}}_n$ for a given $n \ge 2$?

 {\bf Acknowledgement:} The third-named author acknowledges the support of DST-SERB Grant MTR/2021/000285.
 He would also like to thank Leandro Vendramin and Mathematics Department of VUB, Brussels for hosting him for two weeks in March 2024, where the present work was initiated.
 The second named author acknowledges partial support by the project OZR3762 of Vrije Universiteit Brussel and FWO Senior Research Project G004124N.
-The authors thank Leandro Vendramin for his kind help with GAP computations.
+The authors thank Leandro Vendramin for his kind help with GAP computations and constructive remarks on the presentation of the article.